Students

 In his book A History of Germans in Australia 1839-1945 Charles

-Meyer lists four basic reasons for German emigration:
+Meyer listed four basic reasons for German emigration:

 religion, the economic situation, political motives, and social motives.
 Using